shanmukhipriya99/ECDSA-NODE/readme.md

 2. Run `npm install` to install all the depedencies
 3. Run `npm run dev` to start the application
 4. Now you should be able to visit the app at http://127.0.0.1:5173/
+5. Note: To access the APIs running on localhost, go to `client/src/server.js` and replace the `baseURL` with `http://localhost:3042`.

 ### Server